discourse/discourse/docs/INSTALL-digital-ocean.md

-**Set up Discourse on a cloud server in under 30 minutes** with zero knowledge of Ruby/Rails or Linux shell using our [Discourse Docker image][dd].
+**Set up Discourse on a cloud server in under 30 minutes** with zero knowledge of Ruby, Rails or Linux shell using our [Discourse Docker image][dd].
 We prefer [Digital Ocean][do], although these steps may work on other cloud providers that also support Docker.
 Let's begin!

 # Create New Digital Ocean Droplet